JohnYKiyo/GenerateColor/README_EN.md

 4. Push to the branch (`git push origin feature/xxxx-feature`)
 5. Create a Pull Request

-**Note**: It's recommended to run code quality checks locally before creating a pull request.
+**Note**: We recommend running code quality checks locally before creating a pull request.

 ## License

-This project is released under the MIT License.
+This project is published under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## References

-- Johannes Itten "The Art of Color" (1961) - Application of golden ratio to color and color wheel theory
+- Johannes Itten "The Art of Color" (1961) - Golden ratio color application and color wheel theory
 - Cynthia Brewer "Color in Information Display" (1999) - Color selection theory for data visualization
 - "Fibonacci Numbers in Nature and Art" - Journal of Mathematics and the Arts (2000s) - Research applying mathematical patterns to color aesthetics